Why do I have to fill out the Commercial Solid Waste and Recycling Plan?

 - Distribute pertinent information included in the Recycling Plan to each employee/ tenant to ensure awareness regarding the materials recycled and method for collection.

 - Actively comply with the provisions in the Recycling Plan established for the building which includes proper recycling of the required materials generated within normal operation.

 What information do I need to complete the recycling plan?

-Each business will need their OPA # to fill out the form.
-(OPA # used to be BRT #; OPA stands for Office of Property Assessment.)
-Your OPA # can be found on the envelope you received the mailing in, or you can look it up through the BR T web site at brtweb.phila.gov.
+- Each business will need the BR T # to fill out the form.
+Your BR T # can be found on the envelope you received the mailing in, or you can look it up through the BR T web site at brtweb.phila.gov.

-- Your hauler service information, including your customer account number
+- Your hauler service information, including your account number.

-Types of materials you recycle due to generation within daily practices (typically, at a minimum,
+- Types of materials you recycle due to generation within daily practices.

 What do I do if I make changes within my business and need to alter the Commercial Solid Waste and Recycling Plan I already filed?